Heaven Gables

 One of the popular barn roof styles choices because it is easy to install, less expensive, and durable.
 The disadvantage is it can blow off during heavy winds, though it can be easily patched.
 It does not have an appealing visual impression, but it’s more functional.
 It traps heat for longer, making the inner building warm.

-Cedars shingles
+Cedars Shingles

 Though it’s an expensive option, it looks stylish.
 It’s durable, but it needs regular maintenance.
 It breaks down in the sunlight.
 Go for this material if you have a steep slope because this is not water-repellant.